 Experienced steroid users often employ the help of human chorionic gonadotropin (hCG) to block unwanted side effects, such as shrunken testicles.
 The hormone is commonly used alongside steroids or between cycles.
 It mimics luteinizing hormone (LH), which affects the testes, and boosts the natural production of testosterone.

-Apart from endocrinologists, urologists are also among professionals that may aid you in averting testicular atrophy.
+Apart from endocrinologists, urologists are also among the professionals that may aid you in averting testicular atrophy.

 Your best bet, obviously, will be to stay away from steroids.
 Once you start to use them, shrunken testicles are only one of the problems you may have to contend with along the way.